Skip to content

 I overfunctioned my way through childhood, through a sixteen-year career in tech, through love.
 I gave too much, took on too much, demanded too much, and when it all got too heavy — I either pushed harder or exploded.
 Sometimes both.
 Sometimes I ran on empty quietly.
 Sometimes loudly.

 I took it all into my relationships and friendships, too.
-I needed to be needed.
-I gave more than was mine to give.
 And no matter how much love came back, it was never quite enough to make me feel safe.
 Because safety, I eventually learned, is an inside job.

 I spent years in therapy feeling seen but not always helped.
 Understanding the pain but not knowing how to change it.
-I eventually found frameworks and approaches that actually moved things — that didn't just name the wound but helped it close.
+I eventually found frameworks and approaches that actually moved things.
 I did the work.
 Not just once, but as an ongoing practice.
 I still do.

-Today, in my mid-forties, I live a life that would have felt impossible to the child I was.
+Today, in my mid-forties, I live a life that once felt impossible.
 A loving, stable relationship.
-A home surrounded by nature and animals — the kind I dreamed about as a little girl.
+A shared home with my husband and our rescued animals.
 Work that is full of meaning.
-I got here not because things got easier, but because I stopped being run by the part of me that learned to survive.
+I got here because I stopped being run by the part of me that adapted to simply survive.

 That's what Terry Real means when he says, "Your recovery is your authority".
 I'm not someone who studied this from a distance.
 I lived it, worked through it, and kept going.
 That's what I bring into our work together.